Skip to Content

 Arrowhead plant is a great plant for low light conditions.

-Syngonium plant is also known as an arrowhead plant due to the shape of its leaves.
-It is an easy plant to grow, Just follow these care tips
+Syngonium podophyllum is also known as an arrowhead plant, due to the shape of its leaves.
+It is an easy plant to grow; just follow the care tips below.

 Active Time 30 minutes